Richard A. Pittman: Career

 After he was turned down by the Army and Navy due to being legally blind in one eye, Pittman enlisted in the U.S. Marine Corps Reserve at Stockton on September 27, 1965.
 He was discharged on October 31, 1965, to enlist in the regular Marine Corps on November 1, 1965.

-After recruit training at the Marine Corps Recruit Depot, San Diego, California in December 1965, he went on to individual combat training with the 1st Battalion, 2nd Infantry Training Regiment, Camp Pendleton, California, graduating in February 1966.
+After recruit training at Marine Corps Recruit Depot San Diego, California in December 1965, he went on to individual combat training with the 1st Battalion, 2nd Infantry Training Regiment, Camp Pendleton, California, graduating in February 1966.
 Upon graduation, he was promoted to private first class.

 Transferred to the Far East in the Republic of Vietnam, he joined Company I, Battalion Landing Team 3rd Battalion, 5th Marines, 1st Marine Division and served as a rifleman with this unit until May 1966.
 He then became a rifleman and squad leader with Company I, 3rd Battalion, 5th Marines, 1st Marine Division, serving in this capacity until February 1967.
 He was promoted to Lance Corporal on July 1, 1966, and received a meritorious promotion to Corporal on November 12, 1966.

 Corporal Pittman next saw duty as section leader and motor vehicle operator with Transport Company, 7th Motor Transport Battalion, 1st Marine Division (redesignated Transport Company, 7th Motor Transport Battalion, Force Logistics Command).

 While serving in Vietnam, he participated in numerous combat operations including Operation Deckhouse I and Joint Operation Nathan Hale with Army, Navy, and Air Force, at Song Cau District; Operation Deckhouse II and Operation Hastings in Quang Tri Province; Operation Colorado and Operation Napa at Tam-Ky Province; Operation Desoto near Quang Ngai; and in action against enemy forces at Da Nang.

 Upon his return to the United States, he served his last tour of duty as a postal clerk with Headquarters Company, Headquarters Battalion, 5th Marine Division, Camp Pendleton, California.
 While stationed at Camp Pendleton, he was promoted to Sergeant on December 1, 1967.
 He was discharged from active duty on April 5, 1968, and received the Medal of Honor from President Lyndon B. Johnson on May 14, 1968.

 In 1970, he re-enlisted in the Marine Corps and was promoted to a final rank of Master Sergeant during his 21-year career.
 He retired on October 27, 1988.

 Personal life

 He married Geraldine with whom he had three girls.
 He had a daughter from his second marriage.
 He later married Patricia, who survived him.

 After his retirement, he resided in Stockton, California until his death on October 13, 2016, at the age of 71.

 AmVets Post 1947 in Stockton is named for Pittman, as is Pittman Charter School of the Stockton Unified School District.
 The latter had a small memorial in its lobby as of 2018.

-In December, 2022, a new Veterans Affairs clinic in French Camp was designated the Richard A. Pittman VA Clinic.
+In December 2022, a new Veterans Affairs clinic in French Camp was designated the Richard A. Pittman VA Clinic.

+In December 2024 a segment of Interstate 5 in San Joaquin County, California was designated the Master Sergeant Richard Pittman Memorial Highway.